 Dystocia or difficult birth can occur.
 You should be concerned and immediately seek veterinary attention if:

-4. The queen is depressed, lethargic or has a fever (rectal temperature greater than 103oF or 39.4oC).
+- The queen is depressed, lethargic, or has a fever (rectal temperature greater than 103°F or 39.4°C).

 How do I revive a non-responsive newborn kitten?

-1. Tear the membranes from the nose, wipe the nose, open the mouth, tilt the kitten's head down and clear away any fluid.
+- Tear the membranes from the nose, wipe the nose, open the mouth, tilt the kitten's head down and clear away any fluids.

-2. If the umbilical cord has not broken on delivery, tear it an inch from the kitten and remove the bulk of the membranes.
-Complicated cutting and tying of the cord are not necessary.
-The cat would chew it through, providing a blunt crushing action to prevent bleeding; you can do the same thing by tearing it between your first two fingers and thumb.
+- If the umbilical cord has not broken on delivery, tear it an inch from the kitten and remove the bulk of the membranes.
+Complicated cutting and tying of the cord are unnecessary.
+The queen would chew through it, providing a blunt crushing action to prevent bleeding; you can do the same thing by tearing it between your first two fingers and thumb.

-4. Next, stimulate breathing by gently stroking and rubbing the kitten with a clean, dry towel.
+- Next, stimulate breathing by briskly stroking and rubbing the kitten with a clean, dry towel.
 If the kitten begins regular breathing, continue to dry it off briskly with the towel.
-If it is not, some further form of artificial respiration may be necessary.
+If it is not breathing, some further form of artificial respiration may be necessary.
 Mouth to mouth resuscitation is probably the most useful if carried out carefully.
 There are several essential points to remember.
-Firstly, you should never blow fluids and debris further down the respiratory tract; you must first clear away these secretions by the swing method and/or gently shaking the kitten in the head-down position.
-Secondly, the capacity of kitten lungs compared to the human is quite tiny.
+First, you should never blow fluids and debris further down the respiratory tract; you must first clear away these secretions by suction.
+Second, the capacity of kitten lungs compared to the human is quite tiny.
 Blow small puffs of air into the mouth very gently and allow a pause for expiration.
 Repeat this cycle every three to five seconds.
 Ideally, use a short drinking straw to blow through since this is more hygienic and reduces the risk of damaging the kitten's lungs by over-inflation.

 Where should I put the newborn kittens?

-Ideally the temperature in the box should be maintained at 85-90oF (29.4-32.2oC) during the first four days of life.
-The temperature can be gradually reduced to 80oF (26.7oC) by seven to ten days and to 72oF (22.2oC) by the end of the first month.
+Ideally the temperature in the box should be maintained at 85-90°F (29.4-32.2°C) during the first four days of life.
+The temperature can be gradually reduced to 80°F (26.7°C) by seven to ten days and to 72°F (22.2°C) by the end of the first month.
 If you cannot maintain the room temperature this high, an acceptable alternative is a heat lamp suspended over the nest box.
-Its disadvantages are that many cats dislike the open bed required for its use, which may make both mother and kittens too hot, and lessen their normal close contact.
+Disadvantages to a heat lamp are that many cats dislike the open bed required for its use, which may make both mother and kittens too hot, and lessen their normal close contact.
 The box should be large enough for the kittens to move away from the heat if they become too hot.